CMSgov/qpp-conversion-tool/DESIGN_PROCESS.md

 We've used [CircleCI](http://circleci.com) for our CI/CD pipeline.
 In order to view live reports in CircleCI there are a few extra steps you'll need to take.

-Reviewers will need to authenticate within CircleCI while logged into GitHub with the 'cmsuser2' account.
+Reviewers will need to authenticate within CircleCI while logged into GitHub with the 'cmsuser1' account.
 The steps to follow are:

 1. Log into Github with the 'cmsuser2' account
 1. Navigate to [CircleCI](http://circleci.com) and select "Log In"
 1. Select "Log In With GitHub"
 1. Follow the "flexion/adele-bpa-qpp-conversion-tool" project

-Once you've followed this project, the "live" links to specific reports below will work correctly.
+Once you've followed this project, the "live" links to specific reports below should work correctly.

 ### CircleCI Report Examples

 * **Automated tests** - [90% plus code coverage](https://311-82203407-gh.circle-artifacts.com/0/tmp/circle-artifacts.IDxNdoM/jacoco/index.html).
-* **Continuous Integration** - CircleCI performing [full continuous integration](https://circleci.com/gh/flexion/adele-bpa-beneficiary-reporting/329) and requiring a high bar to pass.
+* **Continuous Integration** - CircleCI performing [full continuous integration](https://circleci.com/gh/flexion/adele-bpa-beneficiary-reporting/329) and requiring a high bar to pass.**TODO**
 * **SonarLint** - [Linting and source code quality metrics](https://311-82203407-gh.circle-artifacts.com/0/tmp/circle-artifacts.IDxNdoM/sonarlint/sonarlint-report.html)

 ## Things we will address in the next sprint

-We iterated to a desired solution, with a desire to demponstrate the key features of out proposed solution, in essentially one sprint with a skeleton crew.
+We iterated to a desired solution, with a desire to demponstrate the key features of our proposed solution, in essentially one sprint with a skeleton crew.
 We moved at pace that is not sustainable.
 As a result, some issues and problems have emerged that we will address in the next sprint, as we move to a more deliberate pace.
 Here's what we would address:

 1. Ensure all criteria in the DoD have been met.
 1. The wrapping class that handles JSON has a slightly complex feature that could be simplified.
 Instead of fetching out the inner contents of a sub-object, the wrapper class could do that on its own which would make subsequent decoders simpler.